Published on: June 18, 2020

 While there's great debate over whether silicone is comedogenic or not, I feel that silicone contributes to breakouts for me personally.
 Whether that's due to my tendency to over cleanse/over exfoliate while using products containing silicone or whether it's truly due to silicone causing acne for my skin, I'm not sure.

 What I’m sure of is that my skin looks better when I avoid all products containing silicone, and I wholeheartedly believe you might see a profound difference in how your skin looks and feels by eliminating silicone containing products from your skincare routine.
+If you're looking for silicone free skincare products, you'll find them here - all Rain Organica products are silicone free.

 Silicones are also common ingredients in hair care products – shampoos, conditioners, and most leave on hair care products contain silicone.
 If you choose to keep those products in your hair care routine, try wearing a hair covering (silk scarf) to bed every night to avoid buildup of silicones from your hair care products onto your pillowcase (where they can then wind up on your face).